Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 12 September 2025 10.33.27 UTC
+- WIB: Jumat, 12 September 2025 11.29.29 UTC
-- WITA: Jumat, 12 September 2025 11.33.27 UTC
+- WITA: Jumat, 12 September 2025 12.29.29 UTC
-- WIT: Jumat, 12 September 2025 12.33.27 UTC
+- WIT: Jumat, 12 September 2025 13.29.29 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: attitude
+Kategori: friendship